sap-tutorials/Tutorials/tutorials/xcode-debug-deploy/xcode-debug-deploy.md

 ---
-title: Debug and deploy the app to an iPad
+title: Debug and deploy the iOS app to an iPad
 description: Debug your app by setting breakpoints and inspecting variables both in the simulator as well as on a physical device
-tags: [  tutorial>beginner, topic>mobile ]
+tags: [  tutorial>beginner, topic>mobile, operating_system>ios ]
 ---
 ## Prerequisites
 - **Proficiency:** Beginner